nlantoing/BriteCoreTest/README.md

 * Better css as it is super ugly right now
 * Sort and filter options
 * Warnings and highlight requests which are overtime or close to it
+* Add unit testing and eventually functional testing
+* Deploy a live version with that current TODO list